juhp/fbrnch/README.md

 If the NVR is currently building it will be picked up by `fbrnch build`.
 Completed branch builds can be pushed to Bodhi.

-You can also build all branches:
+You can also build all active branches:
 ```
 $ fbrnch build -B package
 ```
-or all fedora branches:
+or only all fedora branches:
 ```
 $ fbrnch build -F package
 ```
-or all epel branches:
+or only all epel branches:
 ```
 $ fbrnch build -E package
 ```